Dam removal: Alternatives to removal

 Fish ladder at John Day Dam on the Columbia River.

 While fewer than 1% of United States dams are being considered for removal, there has been a push in recent years to address the deficiencies in existing dams without removing them.
 These goals include maximizing the efficiency of existing dams and minimizing their environmental impact.
 Updating equipment and acknowledging that dams have a limited life span are two ways to achieve those goals.
 As part of them, a plan for decommissioning the dam and restoring the river should be drawn up long before the dam exceeds its design life.

 One part of river restoration that does not have to wait until the dam is removed is introducing environmental flow.
 Having variable amounts of water flow through the dam at different seasons mimics natural seasonal variations in water level from winter and spring storms.
 Additionally, fish ladders can be added to dams to increase the connectivity of a river and allow fish to reach their spawning grounds.
 There's debate about the effectiveness of fish ladders, but generally some fish will make it through as opposed to zero fish spawning in their traditional location.

 Reservoir sedimentation can also be countered using specific dam management strategies.

 Dam removal in Europe

 According to the European Commission, at least 150 000 barriers in European rivers no longer serve their intended purpose or are no longer required.
 River barrier removal is increasingly viewed as a practical, cheap, and desired solution, contributing to the goals of the European Union's Water Framework Directive, which focuses on decreasing and eliminating pollutants while also guaranteeing adequate water for wildlife and human needs.

-To restore free-flow, the EU Biodiversity Strategy seeks to eliminate unnecessary dams and barriers across 25 000 miles of river by 2030.
+To restore free-flow, the EU Biodiversity Strategy seeks to eliminate unnecessary dams and barriers across 25000 km of river by 2030.
 Dam Removal Europe helped dismantle 325 dams or other buildings in 2022, a 36% increase over 2021.
 The WWF, The Rivers Trust, The Nature Conservancy, The European Rivers Network, Rewilding Europe, Wetlands International Europe, and The World Fish Migration Foundation have formed a coalition to restore Europe's rivers and streams to their natural state.